 This course is designed to introduce students to the clinical environment.
-Through weekly rotations, students have the opportunity to interact with staff radiographers and radiologists to begin developing clinical skills.
+Through weekly rotations, students have the opportunity to interact with staff radiographers and radiologists to 2022-20223 Catalog 207 www.mchs.edu begin developing clinical skills.
 Students will correlate theory to practice by developing a Technique Book and performing radiographic examinations on patients under the supervision of staff radiographers.
 Students are challenged to incorporate the core values of Mercy into their interactions with patients, patients' families, and the healthcare team.
 Instructor and clinical staff evaluations of student cognitive, psychomotor, and affective skills during clinical rotations are used to correlate theory to practice.
 PREREQUISITES: RAD 101, RAD 104, RAD 110.
 COREQUISITES: RAD 114, RAD 120.
 Mode of delivery: face-to-face.
 16 clinical practicum hours.
 Fall semester.